sdee/fcsannotate/README.md

 python fcsannotate/fcsannotate.py

-PUT /fcs_data/annotate/ [binary FCS file]
+PUT http://localhost/fcs_data/annotate/ [binary FCS file]

-The enpoint returns a labeled FCS as binary in the response body.
+If successful, the endpoint returns a response with a status 200 and a labeled FCS file as a binary in the response body.

+Otherwise, it returns a 404 (file missing in request) or 500 status code (most likely, due to error with FCS format).

 ~~~~